 For crazy cruise ship activities, the RipCord by iFly is the first skydiving at sea, a Plexiglass pressurized tube allows newbie skydivers and champs to free fall and fly in clear vacuum.
 The North Star is a jewel shaped glass space capsule that extends with a huge electronic arm providing you a bird’s eye view of the ship and beyond as the arm glides above and beyond the ship 300 feet in the air for unrivaled aerial views.

 We love the Freedom of the Sea, from the beautiful Royal Promenade to the cool cantilevered hot tubs and the gracious Junior suites.
 Is bigger better?
 Royal Caribbean certainly seems to think so.
 And they haven’t had the cruise ship disasters that competitor Carnival and Costa have.
 We’ll see how these big boats float.
-Meanwhile, look for deals on earlier ships like the Brilliance of the Sea (with our favorite Viking Crown lounge).
+Meanwhile, look for deals on earlier ships like the Brilliance of the Sea and Navigator which recently underwent a $150 million renovation (with our favorite Viking Crown lounge).